sebastiano123-c/DroneIno/README.md

 Optional addons:
 * ESP32-CAM;
 * BMP280 pressure sensor.
+* GPS Beitian BN-80.

-The code is intended to be used with PlatformIO.
+The code is intended to be used with PlatformIO IDE.

 ## **Features**
                                     1) Auto-leveling